 Now that you’ve seen all the add-on deployment strategies, how do they compare?

 Canary deployments offer one way to reduce the blast radius if a deployment goes wrong.
-One of the reasons the companies you read about in Section 1.1 have a lower change failure rate is that they use canary deployments to catch issues early, before those issues escalate into major outages.
+One of the reasons the companies you read about in The Impact Of World-Class Software Delivery have a lower change failure rate is that they use canary deployments to catch issues early, before they escalate into major outages.

 Feature toggles reduce the blast radius even further.
 In fact, feature toggles are such a powerful tool, that I often describe them as a "superpower" for DevOps.
-The following are just a few of the remarkable powers you get from using feature toggles with deployments:
+The following are just a few of the superpowers you get from using feature toggles:

 Without feature toggles, every time you deploy new code (e.g., roll out a new Docker image into a Kubernetes cluster), you also automatically release every single new feature in that code, all at once.
 With feature toggles, the deployment and release steps are now separate, which makes deployments considerably less risky.
-This is another one of the key ingredients that makes it possible for the companies with world-class software delivery processes mentioned in Section 1.1 to deploy thousands of times per day.
+This is another one of the key ingredients that makes it possible for world-class companies to deploy thousands of times per day.

 Not only do feature toggles allow you to release features separately from deploying new code, but they also allow you to unrelease features without code changes.
-That is, if you enable a feature toggle, and you start seeing problems (bugs, performance issues, outages), you can just as quickly disable that feature toggle to turn the feature off.
-This gives you a way to resolve issues that is much faster than having to write and deploy new code.
-It’s one of the big reasons the companies mentioned in Section 1.1 can recover from downtime 700-4000x faster.
+That is, if you enable a feature toggle, and you discover a serious bug, you can disable that feature toggle to turn the feature off.
+Alternatively, if the feature is working correctly, but you can’t handle the amount of load, you can disable the feature toggle for a subset of users, until the load is more manageable.
+In other words, feature toggles allow you to offer a reduced level of service (a form of graceful degradation), which is usually preferable to a complete outage, and they give you a way to resolve issues that is much faster than having to write and deploy new code.
+It’s one of the big reasons world-class companies can recover from downtime 2293x faster.

 A remarkable benefit of separating deployment from release is that it allows you to ramp features gradually, rather than them being on for all users at once.
 For example, at LinkedIn, one of the changes from Project Inversion was to require all new features to be wrapped in feature toggles, and to ramp them up gradually; Facebook, Google, and many other companies use similar processes.
 Every new feature starts off disabled by default, and when it’s ready for testing, we’d first turn it on only for employees, so that we could test it internally; if you work at companies like LinkedIn, Facebook, or Google, your experience of those products can be very different from that of the general public.
 Once things are looking good in internal testing, we could then ramp the feature up, turning it on for, say, a random 1% of users.
 We’d then observe those users, looking at their error rates to make sure there were no problems.
 If everything looked OK, we’d ramp the feature to 10% of users, then 50%, and eventually 100%.
 If we hit issues at any point, we could pause the ramp, or ramp back down.